 \section{Small Area Models}

 We propose a Beta mixture model for small area estimation which from now on is named Flexible Beta (FB) model as in Migliorati et al. (2018).
-In order to evaluate its performance, we compare the estimation results with those obtained by the well known Beta small area model.
+In order to evaluate its performance, we compare the estimation results with those obtained by the well-known Beta small area model.
 We start describing the Beta model in Subsection \ref{betamodel}, then we set out our proposal in Subsection \ref{flexbetamodel}.
-Both models are completed by the prior setting described in Subsection \ref{priordistribution} and their Bayesian estimation is detailed in Subsection \ref{modelestimation}.
+Both models are completed by the prior setting described in Subsection \ref{priordistribution} and the Bayesian estimation detailed in Subsection \ref{modelestimation}.